GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 Once the deployment for this service is finalized, we are ready to launch Data Factory and so begin ingesting the data from its external source (github repo) into our target location (Data Lake raw-data container)

-Therefore we create a new pipeline to start our ETL process.
+Therefore we create a new pipeline to start our ingestion pipeline process.
 We can therefore add `Copy Data` blocks which will be configured further on.

 <p align="center">
 <img src="https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/c6d4c159-1bd2-41a5-b81a-4e405bb45638"  width="60%" height="60%">